yushiangfu/study-notes/b0-process.md

 - Idle class
   - It's for the kernel.
 Only one kthread exists and makes full use of power saving mechanism, given there's nothing else worth doing.

+<p align="center"><img src="images/process/priority-and-class.png" /></p>

-So far we've talked about how the current task switches out, but where to get the next task?
+So far, we've talked about how the current task switches out, but how to get the next candidate?
-The thumb rule is that, starting from the high precedence class and check if it can pick one task for running.
+It starts from the high precedence class and checks if that class has at least one active task in hand.

 - If yes, we have the task in readiness for running.
-- Else, advance to the next class and check again.
+- Else, advance to the next class and do it again.

-Though we have the resident stop-class kthread, it's in inactive state if no migration request received and therefore won't be selected.
+Though we have the resident stop-class kthread, it's inactive if no migration request is received and thus won't be selected.
-So most of the time they all about fair class, and sometimes real-time class.
+Most of the time, they are about fair and sometimes real-time classes.
-It's notable that even it's an extremely chilled system, we always have the idle-class kthread as our last candidate.
+It's notable that even though it's a highly chilled system, we still have the idle-class kthread as our last choice.
-Right before the next context switch, the procedure starts over again rather than resuming from the last visited scheduling class.
+Rather than continuing from the previously visited scheduling class, the procedure starts from the stop class again before the next context switch.
-Since the goal of each class differs a lot, many of the operation is triggered by main scheduler and handled by each class.
+Because classes' designs differ, many operations are triggered by the central scheduler and handled by classes.
-To this end, the classes implement their own functions such as task selection, enqueue, and dequeue.
+To this end, the classes implement quite a few functions, such as task selection, enqueue, and dequeue.

-<p align="center"><img src="images/process/priority-and-class.png" /></p>

 <details><summary> More Details </summary>